 Chemotherapy for metastatic disease

-Proton pump inhibitors Proton pump inhibitors Drugs for decreasing acidity are used for peptic ulcer, gastroesophageal reflux disease (GERD), and many forms of gastritis.
-Some drugs are used in regimens for treating Helicobacter pylori... read more are the drugs of choice (eg, omeprazole or esomeprazole 40 mg orally 2 times a day).
+Proton pump inhibitors Proton Pump Inhibitors Medications for decreasing acidity are used for peptic ulcer, gastroesophageal reflux disease (GERD), and many forms of gastritis.
+Some medications are used in regimens for treating Helicobacter... read more are the drugs of choice (eg, omeprazole or esomeprazole 40 mg orally 2 times a day).
 The dose may be decreased gradually once symptoms resolve and acid output declines.
 A maintenance dose is needed; patients need to take these drugs indefinitely unless they undergo surgery.

 Octreotide injections, 100 to 500 mcg subcutaneously twice a day to 3 times a day, may also decrease gastric acid production and may be palliative in patients not responding well to proton pump inhibitors.
 A long-acting form of octreotide (20 to 30 mg IM once a month) can be used.